ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Experiments

 To improve semantic coverage, we additionally incorporate \textbf{ScanNet}~\cite{dai_scannet_2017,rozenberszki_language-grounded_2022} into training.
 It contains over 1,500 annotated \textit{single}-scan indoor scenes spanning diverse environments and object categories.
 Since our model does not require explicit temporal bottlenecks, it can process both single- and multi-stage inputs.
 We therefore build a mixed training set by sampling two-stage sequences from 3RScan and single-scan scenes from ScanNet with a 1.0:0.8 ratio.
 Evaluations follow the shared NYU40 semantic label set.

 Evaluation is conducted using our proposed t-mAP, a sequence-level mean Average Precision (mAP) metric, as well as temporally enforced mean Recall (t-mRec) for different object change types.

-\textbf{Baselines.} Since there are no established indoor 4DSIS baselines, we compare our approach to Mask4D~\cite{marcuzzi_mask4d_2023}, Mask4Former~\cite{yilmaz_mask4former_2024}, and the 3D semantic instance segmentation baseline Mask3D~\cite{schult_mask3d_2023} augmented with sequence matching. \textbf{Mask4D} and \textbf{Mask4Former} were initially designed for outdoor LiDAR-based 4D panoptic segmentation and operate exclusively on sequence input, i.e., they cannot be trained on single scans; consequently, we train them only on 3RScan sequences.
-For a fair comparison with our mixed training setup, we initialize Mask4Former with a ScanNet-pretrained Minkowski backbone from Mask3D.
+\textbf{Baselines.} Since there are no established indoor 4DSIS baselines, we compare our approach to Mask4D~\cite{marcuzzi_mask4d_2023}, Mask4Former~\cite{yilmaz_mask4former_2024}, and the 3D semantic instance segmentation baseline Mask3D~\cite{schult_mask3d_2023} augmented with sequence matching. \textbf{Mask4D} and \textbf{Mask4Former} were designed for outdoor LiDAR-based 4D panoptic segmentation and operate exclusively on sequence input, i.e., expect T $>$ 1; training them on single-stage scenes would require non-trivial modifications to the training pipelines.
+We therefore maintained their configurations to ensure a faithful and reproducible baseline comparison.
+Consequently, we train them only on 3RScan sequences.
+We initialize Mask4Former with a ScanNet-pretrained Minkowski backbone from Mask3D.
 In contrast, Mask4D’s MaskPLS backbone is trained from scratch on 3RScan, resulting in notably degraded performance due to its LiDAR-specific design.
+We report results of our method with these training settings in the Supp.

 We train Mask3D on single scans sampled from both 3RScan and ScanNet, with dataset weighting equivalent to our temporal sequence experiments.
 For sequence matching, we implement two strategies: \begin{itemize} \item \textit{Semantic matching}: Instance predictions are grouped by semantic prediction and aligned across scans using average instance feature similarity and Hungarian matching. \item \textit{Geometric matching}: For the second temporal observation, each point is assigned to the instance of its nearest neighbor in the first scan (K-tree). \end{itemize}